Introduction

 What are the effective natural ingredients to reduce redness?

-- The Centifolia Rose for its moisturizing and soothing properties
+- La Rosa Centifolia for its moisturizing and soothing properties

 - The extract of stinging nettle leaf for its sebum-regulating effect